• Hallelujah •

 hæ-lê-lu-yê • Hear it!

 Meaning: 1.
-An interjection of unexpected joy or relief.
-2. An exclamation of "Hallelujah!" or piece of music based on it.
+(Interjection) An interjection of unexpected joy or relief.
+2. (Noun) An exclamation of "Hallelujah!" or piece of music based on it.

-Word History: This very good word comes from Hebrew hallalû-yah "praise to God (Yahweh)," based on hallalu, the imperative plural of hillel "he praised".
+Word History: This very Good Word comes from Hebrew hallalû-yah "praise to God", based on hallalu, the imperative plural of hillel "he praised".
 Hallel "song of praise" is a member of the same family.
 These words share the same ancestor as Arabic halala, the name of a Saudi Arabian coin.
 The name of the Arabian coin is akin to hilal "crescent" from halla "to appear" (said of the moon).
-Yah is a shortened form of one of the Hebrew words for God.
+Yah is a shortened form of one of the Hebrew words for God, Yahweh.
 It is found in many personal names such as Jedidiah (Hebrew yedid-yah "beloved of God"), Matthew (Hebrew mattay-yah "gift of God"), and Isaiah (Hebrew yesha'-yahu "salvation of God").
-The origin of this word may be Hebrew haya "to cause to be."
-Jehovah is the modern English (mis)pronunciation of it.
+Jehovah is the modern English (mis)pronunciation of Yahweh.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!